tatsumoto-ren/tatsumoto-ren.github.io/blog/japanese-fonts.md

 ## Yomichan

 Likewise, no special configuration required.
-If you wish to specify a differnt font, edit the Popup CSS.
+If you wish to specify a different font, edit the Popup CSS.

 Go to Yomichan Settings > "Appearance" > "Configure custom CSS...".
 Use the browser's "Inspect" feature to find out CSS class names you want to apply font settings to.
-For example, the content of dictionary definitons can be styled by editing rules for `.gloss-content`.
+For example, the content of dictionary definitions can be styled by editing rules for `.gloss-content`.
-Alternatively, you can apply settgins to `body` to change the font of the entire Popup.
+Alternatively, you can apply settings to `body` to change the font of the entire Popup.

 ```
 .gloss-content {